Multistage Hypothesis Tests for the Mean of a Normal Distribution

 As will be seen in the our specific testing plans, the sample sizes $n_1 < n_2 < \cd, n_s$ and decision variables $\bs{D}_1, \cd, \bs{D}_s$ depend on the parameters $\al, \; \ba, \; \mu_0, \; \mu_1$ and other parameters such as the {\it risk tuning parameter} $\ze$ and the {\it sample size incremental factor} $\ro$.
 The requirements of power can be satisfied by determining an appropriate value of $\ze$ via bisection search.
 For this purpose, we have derived, by a geometrical approach, readily computable bounds for the evaluation of the operating characteristic (OC) function.

 The remainder of the paper is organized as follows.
 In Section 2, we present our approach for testing the mean of a normal distribution in the context of knowing the variance $\si^2$.
 In Section 3, we describe our method for for testing the mean of a normal distribution for situations that the variance $\si^2$ is not available.
 Section 4 discusses the evaluation of OC functions.
-Section 5 is the conclusion.
+In Section, we propose adaptive scanning algorithms for integration, summation, zero finding and optimization.
+These new methods are useful for our current problem and other problem areas.
+Section 6 is the conclusion.
 All proofs of theorems are given in Appendices.

 Throughout this paper, we shall use the following notations.
 The ceiling function is denoted by $\lc . \rc$ (i.e., $\lc x \rc$ represents the smallest integer no less than $x$).
 The gamma function is denoted by $\Ga(.)$.
 The inverse cosine function taking values on $[0, \pi]$ is denoted by $\arccos (.)$.
 The inverse tangent function taking values on $\li [ -\f{\pi}{2}, \f{\pi}{2} \ri ]$ is denoted by $\arctan (.)$.
 We use the notation $\Pr \{ . \mid \se \}$ to indicate that the associated random samples $X_1, X_2, \cd$ are parameterized by $\se$.
 The parameter $\se$ in $\Pr \{ . \mid \se \}$ may be dropped whenever this can be done without introducing confusion.
 The other notations will be made clear as we proceed.